 Got a call from a friend wanting to know if I would go on an adventure with her.
 Since I am always up for adventures… the answer was YES!!
 We ended up at the Grounds for Sculpture in Hamilton NJ.
 We spent the day roaming trails on the extensive grounds, a visual treat for the eyes & a relaxing experience for the soul.
 The trails are arranged in such a way that even a directionally challenged person like me can not get lost.

 More photos from the day can be found here: http://tinyurl.com/3ulzagb

 “Grounds For Sculpture is a 35-acre public sculpture park located in Hamilton, NJ.
 It was founded in 1992 on the site of the former New Jersey State Fairgrounds by J. Seward Johnson to promote an understanding of and appreciation for contemporary sculpture for all people.” http://www.groundsforsculpture.org

-I trip into NYC is not complete without stopping at the awesome “Donna Belle’s Bake Shop” in the Theater District/Hell’s Kitchen (301 West 49th Street).
+I trip into NYC is not complete without stopping at the awesome “Donna Bell’s Bake Shop” in the Theater District/Hell’s Kitchen (301 West 49th Street).
 All the baked goods & sandwiches are handmade & totally delicious.
 The lemonade & ice tea are the best around!!
-And owner Darren Greenblatt greets you with a warm smile and great conversation.
+And owners Darren & Matt greet you with warm smiles and great conversation.
 I’m totally in love with this place!!

-For more info on Donna Belle’s visit their website http://donnabellsbakeshop.com
+For more info on Donna Bell’s visit their website http://donnabellsbakeshop.com